stefs/evelyn-reminder/README.md

 ![Screenshot of desktop client](readme_files/screenshot_desktop.png)

 This is a complementary desktop application to display the status of your reminders.
+Click anywhere inside the window to record a reminder as done.
 It only shows one reminder at a time, which is automatically selected by the smallest key.
 It uses the background color which is assigned to the reminder.
 When no reminder is due, the window becomes transparent.
 In summary, the application behaves like a permanent notification on your screen.
 It is recommended to place it on a secondary monitor.

 ## Structure